The "Ick" of Artificially Generated Content & Why It Could Be Hurting Your Brand

 As AI-generated content is becoming more and more common, consumers are practicing the human art of discernment and responding (and rejecting) accordingly.

-How do I describe AI writing and graphics?
-Flat, empty, basic, boring, vanilla, generic, mediocre, manufactured, uninspired, homogenized.
-Devoid of soul
+Words to describe AI writing and graphics: Flat, empty, basic, boring, vanilla, generic, mediocre, manufactured, uninspired, homogenized, hollow, choppy, commoditized, interchangeable, safe, conservative, average.
+Entirely devoid of soul.

 Why Small Businesses Resort to AI